-WestBridge utilizes evidence-based practices to provide dual diagnosis residential treatment to individuals and families that experience co-occurring mental illness and substance use disorders.
+WestBridge utilizes evidence-based practices to provide dual diagnosis residential treatment to men and families that experience co-occurring mental illness and substance use disorders.
 Our residential programs are safe, home-like environments that provide stabilization, evaluation and support for adult men whose lives have been become unstable as a result of their mental health symptoms and substance use.

 For someone who has never experienced dual diagnosis treatment programs before, the prospect of going to live somewhere with several strangers can be daunting.
 Mainstream stereotypes of “rehab” paint a picture of locked doors, long hallways and loud buzzing sounds when you are “let in.”
 These perceptions are not and never have been a reflection of the WestBridge philosophy.
 A core component of our philosophy is individualizing the care that we provide.
-We customize our treatment approach based on the stage of change and readiness for recovery that each individual experiences.
+We customize our treatment approach based on the stage of change and readiness for recovery that each individual man experiences.

-WestBridge’s dual diagnosis treatment programs in Manchester, New Hampshire and Brooksville, Florida, enable participants to begin or to re-establish the healing process.
+WestBridge’s dual diagnosis treatment programs in Manchester, New Hampshire and Brooksville, Florida, enable men to begin or to re-establish the healing process.
 The typical length of stay in our residential programs is three to six months.
 However, we welcome residents to stay for longer; there is no maximum length of stay at WestBridge.

 Setting the Pace for Dual Diagnosis Residential Treatment

 At WestBridge, residential treatment is an incredibly helpful modality for men who experience co-occurring mental illness and substance use disorders.
 When men enter our dual diagnosis residential treatment, the first objective is to establish a sense of safety.
 We provide an environment that is homelike, comfortable and wellness-oriented.
 Our facilities are intentionally designed to promote a sense of belonging and community.
 People feel safer when they know they are being supported and joined by others.